apalarcon/CyTRACK/testing_CyTRACK/README.md

 sh testing_CyTRACK.sh
 ```
 ### Important Notes
-1 - The example run is for the case of Hurricane Irma in the North Atlantic basin from 28 August to 12 September 2017.
+1 - The example run is for the dates of the Hurricane Irma in the North Atlantic basin from 28 August to 12 September 2017.
+Note that several tropical cyclones occurred at the same time during this period so CyTRACK captured all of then.

 2 - The input data is from the ERA5 reanalysis.
 CyTRACK will automatically download the required ERA5 input data.
 Therefore, be sure you have installed and correctly configured the python CDS API (cdsapi) for data downloading (see <a href="https://cds.climate.copernicus.eu/api-how-to" target="blank"> How to use the CDS API - Climate Data Store - Copernicus </a>).
+## Testing Results
+1 - If CyTRACK ran succesfully, CyTRACK_OUTPUTS/CyTRACK_output directory should be created.
+In this folder you should found the following file ``` CyTRACK_AL_2017082500-2017091500_ERA5_TC.dat ```, containing the information of the identified tropical cyclones